 Updates from Thursday, July 24

-ESPN's Adam Schefter reports on the actions Josh Gordon took after his DUI arrest:
+ESPN's Adam Schefter reports on the actions Josh Gordon took after his DWI arrest:

 Cleveland Browns star wide receiver Josh Gordon will appeal his one-year suspension in a meeting with NFL officials on Aug.
 1, a league source told ESPN NFL Insider Adam Schefter.

 Gordon, who is facing the yearlong ban following a failed drug test earlier this offseason, will file the appeal in New York, the source told Schefter.